apprunjs/apprun-docs/docs/strong-typing.md

 # Strong Typing

-From the AppRun architecture and AppRun event life cycle, we can see two places that require strong-typing: state and event names.
+From the AppRun architecture and AppRun event life cycle, we can see two places that require strong typing: state and event names.

 * The initial state and the state passed between the view function and event handlers
-* The event names for publishing and subscribing Apprun events
+* The event names for publishing and subscribing to Apprun events

 ![](imgs/Figure_1-1.png)

 ## Strong Typing of State

-The state are used in the _view_ function and in the _update_(event handlers).
+The state is used in the _view_ function and in the _update_(event handlers).
 We can make the state strong typed in the _view_ function and in the _update_.

 ### Typed View

-First, we can make the state use in the _view_ strongly typed by importing the View type from AppRun and apply it to the view function.
+First, we can make the state used in the _view_ strongly typed by importing the View type from AppRun and applying it to the view function.

 ```js
 import { app, View } from 'apprun';
 const view: View<number> => state => <div>...</div>
 ```

 The View type imported from AppRun is a [generic type](https://www.typescriptlang.org/docs/handbook/2/generics.html).
 It makes the view function into a generic function, which let us define the type of its parameters.
-E.g., we define the view function to be View<number>, TypeScript recognizes the state parameter of the view function is number.
+E.g., we define the view function to be View<number>, TypeScript recognizes the state parameter of the view function is a number.
 ![typed view ](https://cdn-images-1.medium.com/max/1600/1*jT2qW1LgZVqSZWZgb_VZjQ.png)

 ### Typed Update